process-analytics/bpmn-visualization-js/docs/contributors/development.md

 ## Requirements

-- `Node.js`: 20.x (may work with other versions but without any guarantee).
-For [nvm](https://github.com/nvm-sh/nvm) users, just run `nvm use` for the repository root
+- `Node.js`: use the version referenced in `.nvmrc` file.
+For [nvm](https://github.com/nvm-sh/nvm) users, just run `nvm use` for the repository root.
-- `npm` 8 (may work with other versions but without any guarantee).
-In particular, we use [lockfileVersion: 2](https://docs.npmjs.com/cli/v8/configuring-npm/package-lock-json#lockfileversion).
-To ensure you use the (latest) npm 8 version, run `npm i -g npm@8`
+- `npm`: use the version associated to the node version.
 - `Supported OS` Windows/Linux/macOS (see the GitHub Build workflow for more details)

 ## Build